codio-templates/ThinkJava2/.guides/content/loops-and-strings-the-while-statement.md

 }
 ```

+To see the output of this function, comment out all other functions besides the sequence function.
+Press "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch06/Loops.java java -cp code/ch06/ Loops )
  Each time through the loop, the program displays the value of `n` and then checks whether it is even or odd.
 If it is even, the value of `n` is divided by 2.
 If it is odd, the value is replaced by $3n+1$.
 For example, if the starting value is 3, the resulting sequence is 3, 10, 5, 16, 8, 4, 2, 1.

 Since `n` sometimes increases and sometimes decreases, there is no obvious proof that `n` will ever reach 1 and that the program will ever terminate.
 For some values of `n`, such as the powers of two, we can prove that it terminates.
 The previous example ends with such a sequence, starting when `n` is 16 (or $2^4$).

 The hard question is whether this program terminates for *all* values of `n`.
 So far, no one has been able to prove it *or* disprove it!
-For more information, see [https://en.wikipedia.org/wiki/Collatz_conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).
+For more information, see [https://en.wikipedia.org/wiki/Collatz_conjecture](open_preview https://en.wikipedia.org/wiki/Collatz_conjecture) .